ZerBea/hcxdumptool/README.md

 Adapters
 --------------

-* Due continuous further development of hardware components (chipsets) by VENDORs and several kernel issues (kernel >= 4.20), I decided to remove all device names (read changelog 14.04.2019).
+* Due to continuous further development of hardware components (chipsets) by VENDORs and several kernel issues (kernel >= 4.20), I decided to remove all device names (read changelog 14.04.2019).

 * I recommend to study wikidevi if you consider to buy a device, to make sure driver supports monitor mode and packet injection: https://wikidevi.com

-* no support for a third party driver which is not part of the official kernel (https://www.kernel.org/)
+* No support for a third party driver which is not part of the official kernel (https://www.kernel.org/)

-* no support for a driver which doesn't support monitor and packet injection, native - if you need this features, do a request on www.kernel.org
+* No support for a driver which doesn't support monitor and packet injection, native - if you need this features, do a request on www.kernel.org

 Useful scripts